 A definitive agreement shall have been executed and delivered by Buyer and the Partnership providing for the termination of the Existing PPA and containing appropriate indemnification language from the Partnership to Buyer acceptable to Buyer, and the Existing PPA shall have been terminated in accordance with such agreement, subject only to the condition precedent that the Partnership shall have received payment of the Termination Fee as provided in such agreement; and

+Buyer and Enron Capital & Trade Resources Corp. shall have executed and delivered the Swap Agreement and the Swap Agreement shall be effective and binding on Buyer.

-Seller shall have received an opinion of counsel to Buyer that this Agreement is the valid and binding obligation of Buyer.
+Seller shall have received an opinion of counsel to Buyer that this Agreement and the Swap Agreement are valid and binding obligations of Buyer.

 2.2 Contract Term.
 Subject to the provisions of Section 13.7 regarding winding-up arrangements, the Contract Term shall begin on the Effective Date and shall continue until December 31, 2011.